eirikt/default-webapp-elm-now/README.md

 ```

 ### v0.5: Static code analysis
-Before (finally) starting on the actual building of the visual parts of the webapp, let us have a look at tooling.
+Before starting on the actual building of the visual parts of the webapp, let us have a look at tooling.

 Establishing some, uhm, common "values" for the codebase is helpful for the alleged _organizational scaling_.
 Manual code reviews are fine and well, but externalizing as much of coding concerns as possible is preferable&mdash;"objective truths" tend not to create grudges in the same way "subjective truths" may.